 Much of math becomes easier to study if you figure out the visual representations of an idea.
 Every topic you learn can be represented on the number line, the cartesian plane, or in the form of a shape.

-6) A modern tip: Use technology to accelerate your learning
+6) A modern tip: Use technology to help your problem solving

 With today’s technology, you can go extremely far without a teacher.
 Some tools will solve the problem for you when it comes to solving math problems.
 Unlike a simple calculator, these tools also walk you through each step.